 In order to use physical restraint (standing or seated) with a student, a school employee must be trained in a technique consistent with a nationally-recognized training program to ensure the safe use of this behavior intervention strategy.
-The Archdiocese of Kansas City in Kansas has chosen the Safe Crisis Management (SCM) program.
-Karen Kroh is a certified trainer in SCM and is available to train school employees as requested by the principal.
+The Archdiocese of Kansas City in Kansas has chosen the Mandt System.
+The Archdiocese of Kansas City in Kansas has a certified trainer in the Mandt System who is available to train school employees as requested by the principal.